-The largest single financial award in W&M history is announced.
-A $25 million award from USAID will establish the AidData Center for Development Policy—a joint venture between W&M and several partners.
+The largest single financial award in W&M history was announced.
+A $25 million award from USAID established the AidData Center for Development Policy—a joint venture between W&M and several partners.

 2013, January 25

-The Hunter Smith Family Foundation establishes the Hunter J. Smith ('51) Endowment for Freshman Seminars with a gift of $10 million to William & Mary.
+The Hunter Smith Family Foundation established the Hunter J. Smith '51 Endowment for Freshman Seminars with a gift of $10 million to William & Mary.
 Freshman seminars, with their class sizes limited to 15, began at W&M in 1993.

 2013, February 8